aasmirno/crabBot/README.md

 # crabBot
-A discord bot that detects and deletes the crab Emoji from any server it is a part of
+A discord bot that detects and deletes the crab Emoji from any server it is in.

 ## Installation
-Download the crabBot folder and install it locally using npm:
+Clone the crabBot folder and install it locally using npm:
 ```
 $ cd ../crabBot
 $ npm install